Nianca-Chetty103/Network-Scanner-/README.md

 - manual scanning takes time.
 - network blockage and mismanagement - able to optimize the network efficiently.

-## Solutions 🤔
+## How does this help the community / people 🤔
 - detects the all devices on the network.
-- montioring almost immediately /real-time.
+- montioring almost immediately / real-time.
-- helps users be aware of what weaknesses /threats  the network is facing.
+- helps users be aware of what weaknesses / threats  the network is facing.
-- able to having scnning done on the ports too.
+- able to having scanning done on the ports too.

-## Why I Built this
+## Why I learnt
-built this tool to understand how they test authorisation on networks and not to do anyhting illegal with it as well as understand how connectivity on networks can be evalutated using ping sweep and checking that ports are available using TCP ports scanning.
+- explore and expand my knowledge on building scanners for networks.
+- expand my coding skills using python.
+- ping sweep and how check port availability using TCP port scanning.

-## Tech Stack
+## Tech Stack 💻
 - python